capybara-club/kernel_tools/README.md

 This function is available in this library at `kernel_tools.linalg.cusolver_eigh`

-The function to estimate workspace size for a future run is `kernel_tools.linalg.cusolver_eigh_workspace_requirements`
+The function to estimate workspace size for a future run is `kernel_tools.linalg.cusolver_eigh_workspace_requirements`.

+The workspace does not include the memory necessary to store the matrix.

 ### cusolverMgsyevd